maksar/tamplier/README.md

 Being included in Rails application, gem checks, that current environment configuration if valid (`.yml` files, backed by `.yml.sample` files have same set of keys).
 If configuration is not _complete_, exception will be raised and application will not start.

+Gem provides a command line utility `tamplier` which allows to perform configuration check.

+To check `.yml` files in `config` subdirectory of current path, use

+    $ tamplier check [-e ENV]

 ## Contributing

 1. Fork it ( https://github.com/maksar/tamplier/fork )